mushishi78/consequence/README.md

 Nothing[nil].nil? # true
 ```

+### Eventually

+The `Eventually` monad hooks up the callbacks of a chain of methods that may be executed some time in the future.
+This is useful for dealing with asynochronous calls.

+For an example, check out the [Eventually example](https://github.com/mushishi78/consequence/wiki/Eventually-Example) on the wiki.

 ## DelegatesToValue

 `DelegatesToValue` is a module that can be included into Monad that adds a `#method_missing` method to delegate calls to its value: